yiisoft/yii2/docs/guide/start-databases.md

 }
 ```

 The `Country` class extends from [[yii\db\ActiveRecord]].
-You do not need to write any code inside of it.
+You do not need to write any code inside of it!
+With just the above code,
 Yii will guess the associated table name from the class name.

-In case this does not work, you may
+> Inof: If no direct match can be made from the class name to the table name, you can
 override the [[yii\db\ActiveRecord::tableName()]] method to explicitly specify the associated table name.

-Using the `Country` class, you can manipulate the data in the `country` table easily.
-Below are some
+Using the `Country` class, you can easily manipulate data in the `country` table, as shown in these snippets:
-code snippets showing how you can make use of the `Country` class.

 ```php
 use app\models\Country;